MdAshrafhussain889/chest-xray-disease-classifier/README.md

 ## How to Run This Project After Cloning

 Follow the steps below to set up and run the application on your local system.
+No retraining is required.

 ### 1. Clone the Repository